 Hospitals share patient records of “super-users” to save money and avoid duplicating medical treatment.

 A California Assembly bill would require creating a mandatory registry for available psychiatric hospital beds, but the state hospital association calls it unworkable.

 Some advocates for mentally ill people say the administration’s action is long overdue.

-It took eight years for Amanda Lipp to get adequate care for her bipolar disorder.
+It took eight years for Amanda Lipp to get adequate care for her mental illness.
 Now, she and her mom, Pam, are sharing their story to fight stigma around mental illness so others don’t have to go it alone.